nutsfinance/tapio-eth/docs/elin/contracts/governance/Governor.md

 module:user-config

-*Delay, in number of block, between the proposal is created and the vote starts.
-This can be increassed to leave time for users to buy voting power, or delegate it, before the voting of a proposal starts.*
+*Delay, between the proposal is created and the vote starts.
+The unit this duration is expressed in depends on the clock (see EIP-6372) this contract uses.
+This can be increased to leave time for users to buy voting power, or delegate it, before the voting of a proposal starts.*

 #### Returns